 There is evidence that Thomas H. Mawson advised on works to the gardens in both houses, designing arched shelters and terraces with sandstone balustrades; steps led down to a pond with an island at the bottom of the hill, where skating was a popular pastime in the winter.
 Evidence of this still resides in the gardens at the Mount hotel where civil ceremonies often take place outside.

-The Mount`s location was chosen as the hotel sits on top of a sandstone ridge, while Wightwick is set near the bottom of the hill, by the old canal.
-The Mount was a grander house with a more fun environment where Wightwick, was a serious Whig-Liberal intellectual property.
-This is still reflected today in their contradicting uses.
+The Mount`s location was chosen as the hotel sits on top of a sandstone ridge, while Wightwick is set near the bottom of the hill, by

 The Mount was built for comfort and entertaining, reputed for its French food and fine wine, where Wightwick was austere and all but teetotal.
 The Mount had a tradition of ‘punishing the port’, where at Wightwick Rosalie Mander would dispense Cornish mead, or Sunday morning sherry in jars saved from potted shrimps.
 Both Wightwick and The Mount were technically advanced and comfortable by the standards of the day, with central heating, electric light, and above all ingenious planning.